karthiksrikumar/ConvoAAVE-POLLEN/README.md

 <img width="509" height="137" alt="image" src="https://github.com/user-attachments/assets/ee6c520d-17c3-4790-afbe-243b31b0fb3e" />
 This LLM connects AAVE with stereotypes such as basketball, rap, and certain clothes, which is clearly steoretyping and marginalizing many people using AAVE when using LLMs.
+### The Novel Community Methods we took
+With the Goal of reducing AI bias against AAVE speakers, and to Create community ownership of AI training data, we did the following:

+Historical Black churches and community centers, Black cultural organizations, and museums met and partnered with our team to collect conversations.
+Plans to work with Historically Black Colleges and Universities in 2026 have been set up.
+We attended many schools and garnered data.

 ### 🌱 Our Solution

-Machina Mundi is building the first comprehensive,  community-centered dataset of authentic Conversational AAVE to train more equitable language models.
+Machina Mundi is building the first comprehensive,  community-centered LLM/AI dataset of authentic Conversational AAVE to train more equitable language models.
 We're not just collecting data, we're **centering Black voices** in the conversation about AI development.
-We focused on collaboration with the community, to ethicallt source all of our data, and remediate biases.
+We focused on collaboration with the community, to ethically source all of our data, and remediate biases.

 #### What makes POLLEN different:
 - **Community-led**: Built by and for Black communities
 - **Authentic**: Real conversations, not caricatures
-- **Respectful**: Proper attribution and community ownership
+- **Respectful**: Proper attribution and community ownership, with a wide range of topics
 - **Comprehensive**: Covering linguistic diversity within AAVE
-- **Open**: Transparent methodology and ethical guidelines
+- **Open**: Transparent methodology and ethical guidelines have been followed

 ### 📊 Current Dataset